Stream Azure AD Identity Protection events to Microsoft Sentinel/ Log Analytics

 Tip: For more KQL examples with the new risk events – view the blog; learnsentinel.blog

-In this blog, I have covered how you can collect Azure AD Risk Events from Identity Protection and stream them directly to Azure Sentinel/ Log Analytics.
+In this blog, I have covered how you can collect Azure AD Risk Events from Identity Protection and stream them directly to Microsoft Sentinel/ Log Analytics.

 With the new data tables, multiple use cases are possible for filtering the real-time risk and available attributes.